Seraphim of Sarov

 "Acquire the Spirit of Peace and a thousand souls around you will be saved"

-Seraphim of Sarov spent twenty-five years as a hermit in the Russian forest, most famously praying on a granite rock for 1,000 consecutive nights with arms raised to heaven.
-When robbers beat him with his own axe, he later pleaded for their mercy at trial.
-He died in 1833 kneeling before an icon — Russia's greatest mystic.
+Seraphim of Sarov spent twenty-five years as a hermit in the Russian forest, most famously praying on a granite rock for 1,000 successive nights with arms raised to heaven.
+When robbers beat him nearly to death with his own axe, he pleaded for their mercy at trial.
+He died in 1833 kneeling before an icon of the Mother of God — a life that ended exactly as it was lived.

 Early Life